Mezue3000/DataScience_World/README.md

 Exploratory Data Analysis: Interactive notebooks with visualizations and insights.

-Model Building: Implementation of various machine learning models.
+Model Building: Implementation of various machine learning(ML)/deep learning(DL) models.

 Evaluation: Metrics and plots to assess model performance.

 Results:
 The key findings and model performance metrics are documented in the results/ directory.
 Visualizations and summary reports provide insights into the data and model predictions.

+Framework/Libraries Used:
+Pandas, Numpy, Scikit-Learn, Plotly-Express, TensorFlow, Keras, SQL, Excel, Pyspark, LangChain, Streamlit, Fastapi, Pydantic, Uvicorn

 Contributing: